Asaayu/Arma-3-Smart-Markers-System/README.md

 # Arma 3 Smart Markers System
 A smart marker system based on the Arma 3 Apex Old Man smart marker system.
 ## Adding smart markers to your content
+First you will need to add the functions for the smart marker system to your `CfgFunctions` class.

+Copy the functions folder inside `functions_f_smart_marker`, this folder contains all the files needed.

+Then copy from the `cfgfunctions.hpp` file the `functions_f_smart_marker` class into your Cfgfunctions class.

+**Make sure that the file paths are correct or else it will error out on mission start!**

 #### Adding to your mod
 To add smart markers to your mod you will need to do the following,
-- Create a `smart_markers` class in the base config file
+- Create a `smart_markers` class in the base config file.
-- Add your markers as children classes following the format below
+- Add your markers as children classes following the marker class format below.
 #### Adding to your mission
 To add smart markers to your mission you will need to do the following,
-- Create a `smart_markers` class in your description.ext file
+- Create a `smart_markers` class in your description.ext file.
-- Add your markers as children classes following the format below
+- Add your markers as children classes following the marker class format below.

+Add `call SMART_MARKER_fnc_server_setup_init;` to your `initServer.sqf` file.

+Add `call SMART_MARKER_fnc_client_setup_init;` to your `initPlayerLocal.sqf` file.

 ## Marker Class Format
 ```